-My name is Vix Lowthion and I live in the West Wight.
-I am a lecturer in Geology, Geography and History in Newport, and a mum of three boys.
+My name is Vix Lowthion and I live on the Isle of Wight.
+I am a secondary school teacher in History, Classics & Geology in Newport, and a mother to three boys.

-My home has been the Isle of Wight since 2005 and I have family here, too, living in the East Wight.
+My home has been the Isle of Wight since 2005 and I have family here, too.
 I am proud of our landscapes, our culture, our businesses and our people.
-And I think we deserve to elect an MP who represents a party with policies to enhance the lives of all who live on our island.

 I am a farmer’s daughter, and I spent my childhood living and working on the family dairy farm.
 I read History at the University of York and taught in a very busy inner-city Leeds High School for six years.
 Since having our children I have studied part time with the Open University and finished my BSc in 2016 – with an emphasis on Geology and Energy and Sustainability.
 It was these studies which opened up my eyes: that even though individually we may recycle and eat local produce and limit our car use, the problems with the future of society require solutions on a scale much bigger than those we can make on our own.
 We need to change politics, and change our approach towards our planet.
 We need sustainable answers.

 Unfortunately, our current political leaders are failing to do this.
 They propose short term solutions, requiring minimal investment and thus resulting in insignificant progress.
 I joined the Green Party in 2014 precisely because their social and their environmental policies are interesting, intelligent and aim to create a more equal society.
 These ambitions are more necessary than ever before – especially on the Isle of Wight.